World Wide Flora & Fauna - Australia

 • Coolangubra National Park, VKFF-0112 - now known as the South East Forest National Park.
 Name changed in 1997 due to amalgamation of 5 different parks to become South East Forest NP.

-• Corrie Island Nature Reserve VKFF-2578 - Islands On The Air (IOTA) OC-212
+• Corrie Island Nature Reserve VKFF-2578 - this qualifies for the Islands On The Air (IOTA) program as OC-212

 • Cudmirrah National Park, VKFF-0122 - See above.
 This NP was merged in 2003 with Conjola NP, VKFF-0108.

-• Five Islands Nature Reserve VKFF-2598 - Islands On The Air (IOTA) OC-212
+• Five Islands Nature Reserve VKFF-2598 - this qualifies for the Islands On The Air (IOTA) program as OC-212

 • Genoa National Park, VKFF-0194 - this is now known as the South East Forest NP.
 Name changed in 1997 due to amalgamation of 5 different parks to become South East Forest NP.